eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/testing.rst

    # Other sbatch parameters

 .. note::
-  Quick aspects about debug partition:
+  Quick aspects about the debug partition:

   * **Apolo:**
       * Number of Nodes: 2